Skip to main content

 How does the programme work?

-The programme includes up to 8 three-hour online modules led by our clinical education specialists, Julie Combes, Lydia Lofton and Libby Thomas.
+Over 6 months, participants will attend 8 3-hour online modules, led by our clinical education specialists, Lydia Lofton and Julie Combes.

 You will also be encouraged to create a community of practice with other participants throughout the programme and will have access to various digital tools to enable this and apply your learning.